vihdamarques/plsql-azure/README.md

 ## Requirements

-This package requires [Oracle APEX 5.1+](http://apex.oracle.com) installed in database since it uses the packages: APEX_STRING and APEX_JSON.
+Previously, this package required [Oracle APEX 5.1+](http://apex.oracle.com) to be installed on database.
+This is no longer a requirement.

 ## Current Features